Alcide-Zhao/alcide.zhao.github.io/_posts/2019-10-01-post-mysql.md

 Stored Procedure With Parameters
 <pre>
--- Tcreates a stored procedure that selects Customers from a particular City with a particular PostalCode from the "Customers" table
+/* Tcreates a stored procedure that selects Customers from a particular City with a particular PostalCode from the "Customers" table  */
 CREATE PROCEDURE SelectAllCustomers @City varchar(30), @PostalCode varchar(10) AS
 SELECT * FROM Customers WHERE City = @City AND PostalCode = @PostalCode GO;

--- Execute the stored procedure above as follows:
-EXEC SelectAllCustomers @City = "London", @PostalCode = "WA1 1DP";
+/* Execute the stored procedure above as follows */ EXEC SelectAllCustomers @City = "London", @PostalCode = "WA1 1DP";
 </pre>